bstopp/crx-packmgr-api-client-gem/docs/DefaultApi.md

 file = File.new("/path/to/file.txt") # File | Package file to upload

 opts = {
-  name: "name_example", # String | The name of the package on installation.
+  name: "name_example", # String | The hint for the package's name if the definiton doesn't have one.
   strict: true, # BOOLEAN | Fail on an error.
   force: true, # BOOLEAN | Force the package upload.
   install: true # BOOLEAN | Install the package upon upload